PTA Initiation and Setup

 When you request an early PTA, the PI must identify a guarantee PTA with unrestricted funds to cover the costs in the event that the award does not materialize.

-Once the award is received, an early PTA becomes the project PTA.
-The project is already setup in the SeRA (Stanford Electronic Research Administration) system.
-An early PTA can be requested in the SeRA system.
-If human, animal subjects or stem cells are involved, certification is required that protocols have been filed for review and that no expenses involving those activities will be incurred until the final protocol approval is granted.
+An Early PTA can be requested in SeRA once a PDRF has been submitted and approved by the IO.
+When an early PTA is requested, the PI must identify a guarantee PTA with unrestricted funds to cover the costs in the event that the award does not materialize.
+If human, animal subjects or stem cells are involved, certification is required that protocols have been filed for review and that no expenses involving those activities can incur until the final protocol approval is granted.

 What Not to Do

 Do not charge early expenses to an unrestricted PTA when spending in advance of a fully executed award because it is very difficult to separate costs that benefit a sponsored project from other costs in an unrestricted PTA.